Svancara/FinDogAI/docs/prd.md

 9. Active job persists across app restarts (loaded from localStorage on app init)
 10. If no active job set, banner shows: "No active job.
 Tap to select." (tapping opens jobs list)
 11. Tapping active job banner opens quick "Change Active Job" modal with jobs list (tap to select new job)
-12. Voice flow works fully offline: transcription/intent/TTS use mock mode, active job saved locally
+12. Offline development mode only: transcription/intent/TTS use mock providers; in production offline, voice interactions are disabled (no recording, no NLU/TTS); use manual flow.
-13. End-to-end flow (tap mic → accept) completes in <10 seconds on 4G with real providers
+13. End-to-end flow (tap mic → accept) completes in ≤10 seconds (median) and ≤14 seconds (P95) on typical 4G network conditions with real providers
 14. Voice flow tested with: numeric job IDs ("123"), partial titles ("Smith"), full titles ("Smith, Brno"), Czech phrases
 15. Error handling: "Job 999 not found.
 Say a valid job number or name."